Important: unfortunately like all other underground sites in Rome, the Basilica’s excavations are temporarily shut as a

 It is in the Basilica of San Clemente, hidden away in a quiet area of Rome not far from the Colosseum, where this unexpected journey through the sediment of history is perhaps most clearly and fully revealed.
 The church that today stands at the ground level of the city could hardly be considered modern: it was completed at the beginning of the 12th century, and the magnificently preserved mosaics within provide a jaw-dropping reminder of the skills of medieval artists.
 But walking into the cool, dark, 900-year-old church is only the beginning of our descent into the past here.
 Buried beneath this medieval basilica is another, far earlier church – one which dates back to at least the 4th century AD.

 When the time came to create a new church for their congregation, those in charge of the basilica came up with a novel idea.
-Rather than move to a new site or destroy the beautiful-but-outdated 4th-century building, they would simply build on top of it, buried as it was to an extent by silt from the flooding Tiber – and thus they inadvertently preserved at full height its murals, treasures, and ossuaries even while forgetting them.
+Rather than move to a new site or destroy the beautiful-but-outdated 4th-century building, they would simply build on top of it, buried as it mostly was by silt from the annually flooding Tiber – and thus they inadvertently preserved at full height its murals, treasures, and ossuaries even while forgetting them.
 But it’s not just any church: in here is buried Saint Cyril, the man who brought Christianity to the Balkans, and gave his name to Cyrilic, the script he devised.
-Now fully excavated, we can be thankful for their foresight, an example of inadvertent conservationism from nearly a millennium ago.
+Now fully excavated, we can be thankful for the original church-builders inadvertent foresight, an example of accidental conservationism from nearly a millennium ago.

 This was a time when to practice this new religion was still a criminal offence often harshly punished by Roman law.